Salesforce Review: Decide if the CRM Is Right for You

 Salesforce AppExchange

-The Salesforce AppExchange boasts an impressive 3,000+ apps, many of them already used daily by most sales reps like Mailchimp, DocuSign, and Slack.
-Roughly one-third of the apps in the AppExchange are free; the rest require a subscription or other fee.
+The Salesforce AppExchange boasts an impressive 7,000+ apps, many of them already used daily by most sales reps like Mailchimp, DocuSign, and Slack.
+Over 1,700 apps in the AppExchange are free; the rest require a subscription or other fee.
 Beyond the vast selection of pre-integrated apps, Salesforce allows companies to build their own apps on the Salesforce Web Services API (included with Enterprise and Unlimited).

 Find out which integrations you should add to your CRM in our guide to CRM integration, which also includes detailed instructions on how to set them up using Salesforce as an example.